 We have previously conducted research on terahertz (THz) technology.
 Building upon our previous article, let’s now explore the latest developments and key players in this field –

-- Terahertz forms a 3% share of patent filings in all of the predicted 6G technologies.
+- Terahertz accounts for 2% of patent filings across all predicted 6G technologies.

-- While major players like Huawei, Qualcomm, and Ericsson seem to be less active in this area, research institutes and universities, including Brainware Terahertz (a subsidiary of China Electronic Technology Group Corporation (CETC)), the Chinese Academy Of Science, Tianjin University, and Tsinghua University, are making significant contributions.
+- While major players like Huawei, Qualcomm, and Ericsson seem to be less active in this area, research institutes and universities, including the University of China Electronic Sci & Technology, the Chinese Academy of Science, and China Electronics Technology Group Corp., are making significant contributions.
 This indicates that the technology is still in the research and development phase before corporations become more involved.

 One of the noteworthy companies contributing to patent filings in this area is Canon.
 This interest arises because Terahertz communication has considerable potential in the field of sensing and imaging, including applications like the detection of concealed weapons at security checkpoints.